AleDenshi/comfy.guide/content/server/soju.md

 sojudb create-user anon -admin
 ```

-### Systemd Service
+### systemd service

-Then let's make a service in /etc/systemd/system/soju.service
+Now let's make a systemd service that will start soju automatically for us.
+Write this to /etc/systemd/system/soju.service:

 ```systemd
 [Unit]